help your animal

 Different Remedies for Different Types of Symptoms

 In homeopathy, it was noted from the beginning that the “law of similars” is what helps us find the remedy that cures our patients.
-This means, simply, that a substance capable of creating symptoms can also cure those same symptoms, when administered in homeopathic form.
-An example is the herb Arnica montana, or leopard’s bane.
+This means, simply, that a substance capable of treating symptoms can also cure those same symptoms when administered in a homeopathic form.
+An example is an herb Arnica montana, or leopard’s bane.

 If a healthy person were to take repeated doses of arnica, say as a tea, with enough repetition, he’d feel sore and bruised, and perhaps even start to visibly show bruising on his skin.
 That same herb, made into homeopathic form, cures the individual who has sustained an injury and feels the same bruised soreness.
 For those who want more understanding of this, I’ll refer you to the Recommended Resources page, where you can download the best homeopathy intro book out there: Homeopathy: Beyond Flat Earth Medicine, by Timothy Dooley, MD., ND.
 (It’s free.)

 How is Your Animal Talking about Her Illness?

 So, your homeopath needs to find the best remedies for your animal, and that depends entirely on what symptoms she’s portraying.
 Remember: a diagnostic label tends to lump everyone together.
 This is useful in allopathic (conventional) medicine, where everyone with the same disease label gets basically the same treatment.
 Cats with “hyperthyroidism” will likely get one of a few common treatments, and dogs with hip dysplasia will get similarly treated.

 In homeopathy, that disease label is not very useful, because we are looking for the remedy that fits how this animal is fighting their disease.
 Remember how the flu could look different in different people?
 Same thing with any disease in any species, whether it’s called arthritis or allergic dermatitis, or inflammatory bowel disease.